ygdes/miniMAC_5L/README.md

 ## What is this miniMAC

 This unit works on 16-bit data, which are scrambled with a 17th bit for data/control framing (C/D).
 The 18-bit result is suitable for sending to a PHY for serialisation and line coding.
+Due to pin constraints, the data are transmitted in DDR, using both edges of the clock signal.

 This unit combines two sophisticated systems:
 - the gPEAC18 unit is an additive-based scrambler that combines the 17 bits and creates an extra check bit.